Tender Cranberry Streusel Muffins

 Leave muffins in the tins until cool enough to handle, then use a little knife to dislodge them and continue to cool on the counter.
 Store in an airtight container for up to 3 days in the pantry or 1 month in the freezer.

-Note: If you don’t have oat flour in your pantry, you can make it by pulverizing rolled or quick oats in the bowl of a food processor fitted with a metal blade until it becomes the fine-grain texture of flour.
+Note: If you don’t have oat flour in your pantry, you can make it by pulverizing 1 scant cup of rolled or quick oats in a blender.
+It should yield 1 cup oat flour.

 Reprinted from Best Lunch Box Ever by Katie Sullivan Morford, Chronicle Books (2013)